parsimap/react-mapbox-gl/README.md

 * This version can support all options are used in `mapbox-gl` module.
 * The problem while the map destroyed was resolved.
 * Some improvement are applied.
+* The `documentation` is updated in new release version.
+* The `Sample.aspx` in the demo is updated.

 **version** `1.1.4-beta.5`